Nona9614/spreadsheet-light/README.md

   empty: "",
 };

+// This class contains help functions to create your own CSV const format = new TextFormat(values);

-// This object includes a function you can use to create safe strings
+// In this function you can use it to create safe strings
 // that can be parsed easily on any CSV libary const string = format.toSafeString('\r\n",'); // '"\r\n\"\","'

+// In this function you can evaluate if some string is a Quote string
+// based on the format
+format.isQuote("_"); // This is false
 ```

 > **_Note:_** All of the following examples are shown using the above text format in the example.